dwyl/image-classifier/README.md

       # If the table is not empty and has a file
       index_db ->
-        Logger.info("Index file found in DB.
+        Logger.info("ℹ️ Index file found in DB.
 Loading it...")

         # We get the path of the index
         with path <- App.KnnIndex.index_path(),